Commissions of inquiry public records

 - other interested parties.

-A Commissions of Inquiry Records and Information Handbook has been developed to help staff manage their records and information.
+A Commissions of Inquiry Records and Information Handbook has been developed to help staff manage their public records and information.

-Manage records
+Manage public records

-Classify records
+Classify public records

-Classifying records will:
+Classifying public records will:

 - ensure they can be located when required